4 Takeaways From the Trump–Harris Presidential Debate

 PHILADELPHIA—Americans had a chance to hear from both sides in a debate that saw Vice President Kamala Harris square off against former President Donald Trump for the first time.

 The Sept.
 10 ABC News broadcast from Philadelphia was contentious at times, with both candidates speaking over each other and lobbing personal attacks.
-No new policy specifics were raised by either candidate, and Trump and Harris presented contrasting visions on the economy, abortion, and foreign policy.
+No new policy specifics were provided by either candidate, and Trump and Harris presented contrasting visions on the economy, abortion, and foreign policy.

-After the debate, Republicans in the spin room alleged moderators David Muir and Linsey Davis showed bias toward Harris.
+After the debate, Republicans in the spin room alleged that moderators David Muir and Linsey Davis showed bias toward Harris.
 Former GOP candidate Vivek Ramaswamy described the debate as a “three-on-one fight” against Trump, while Rep. Mike Waltz (R-Fla.) questioned the fairness of ABC’s fact-checking.

 Democrats, meanwhile, accused Trump of looking defensive against a new and yet familiar candidate.
 Also in the spin room, California Gov. Gavin Newsom said Harris “exceeded all expectations.”